-I then went on to explain: To understand the root cause to XYZ’s failure to deliver an accounting system was less an exercise in team management, and more a problem of product delivery that put the assigned teams in a losing position out-of-the gate.
+I then went on to explain: To understand the root cause of XYZ’s failure to deliver an accounting system was less an exercise in team management, and more a problem of product delivery that put the assigned teams in a losing position out-of-the-gate.

-What mattered to the client was fulfilling their expectation on delivering an system capable of facilitating generally accepted accounting principles.
+What mattered to the client was fulfilling their expectation of delivering a system capable of facilitating generally accepted accounting principles.

 Any frustrations with and failures of the teams executing was a direct result of management becoming infatuated with hardware, versus bridging the ‘GAAP’ between existing functionality and minimal expectations of parity.
 Moreover, with no discovery work, the entire focus was on outputs rather than the desired outcomes.

 Sometimes we lose our way.
 We focus on the technology stack, the hardware, the style of management.
 We become so enamored with the how that we fail to deliver on the what the customer craves.